Academic Integrity

 1. The classroom teacher determines whether they believe an infraction has occurred.
 If they determine that they believe an infraction has occurred, they will have a conversation with the student.

-2. Then, the classroom teacher reports the occurrence to their Department Head and the Assistant Upper School Head or Middle School Head (who will report back to the teacher as to whether this is the first or second academic dishonesty offense).
+2. Then, the classroom teacher reports the occurrence to their Department Head and the Head of Student Experience or Middle School Head (who will report back to the teacher as to whether this is the first or second academic dishonesty offense).
 The teacher in consultation with their colleagues (Department Head and/or another colleague within the department) and administration will determine whether it is cheating or plagiarism.

 3. If it is determined that cheating or plagiarism has occurred, the student may receive a reduction in points on the work, up to the possibility of receiving a total zero on their assignment.